Towards a classification of mixed-state topological orders in two dimensions: Decohered Pauli stabilizer states

 Unlike ordinary stabilizer codes, in a subsystem code, quantum information is only stored in a subsystem of ${\cal H}_C$, known as the logical subsystem.
 More precisely, with ${\cal G}$ and ${\cal S}$, we have the following decomposition of the Hilbert space:

 Here, ${\cal H}_G$ is the gauge system, such that ${\cal G}/{\cal S}$ acts on ${\cal H}_G$ faithfully and irreducibly as the Pauli algebra. ${\cal H}_L$ is the logical subspace, on which the gauge operators act as the identity.
 When ${\cal G}$ is proportional to ${\cal S}$, the gauge subsystem ${\cal H}_G$ is trivial and the subsystem code is equivalent to a stabilizer code defined by ${\cal S}$.
-Similar to stabilizer codes, a logical operator is a Pauli operator that preserves the code space.
-All logical operators form the group ${\cal Z}_{\cal P}({\cal S})$, which is the centralizer of ${\cal S}$ in the Pauli group ${\cal P}$, i.e., the subgroup of Pauli operators that commute with every element of $\cal{S}$.
-A nontrivial logical operator should act nontrivially on ${\cal H}_L$; this is given by the group ${\cal Z}_{\cal P}({\cal S})/{\cal G}$

-So far, our definition of subsystem codes is for a generic quantum system without any notion of locality.
-For a local quantum system, we further require that ${\cal G}$ is generated by {local} Pauli operators.
-Notice that this does not have to be true for ${\cal S}$: it may contain nonlocal generators.
-For simplicity, we also assume that ${\cal G}$ is translation invariant.